 Player provided and required equipment: A baseball glove, non-metal spikes baseball spikes (13U-15U may wear metal spikes), a protective cup, belt (green for games), socks (green for games), baseball pants (white for games).
 Optional equipment - Batting gloves, bat and batting helmet.

-A separate order for each of your players must be made for the mandatory 2 jerseys and one hat via the communicated website.
+A separate order for each of your players must be made for the mandatory jersey and hat via the communicated website.
 The EBA will communicate selected team information to the uniform vendor after teams are selected.
 The uniform package will be delivered to your player through their team prior to the start of games.
 The earlier you place your uniform order the more likely it will be that your player will receive their first number choice.
 Numbers are allocated once teams are set on a first come, first serve basis.

 Key goals of the EBA’s Rec League program are: